t3rn/xbi/PSP-33-XBI-Standard.md

 }
 ```
 ###### id
-Assign your own ID to the XBI enabling the search engines to scrape through the XBI Orders across the Parachains Storage.
+Assign your ID to the XBI, enabling the search engines to scrape through the XBI Orders across the Parachains Storage
-Only XBI Orders with distinct ID are dispatched via XCM.
+Only XBI Orders with distinct IDs are dispatched via XCM.

 ###### dest_para_id
 Parachain ID targeted to execute XBI.